Lorne Main: Tennis career

 Main reached the round of 32 in singles five times in a major - at the 1951, '53, and '54 U.S. National, as well as the 1954 French Championships and Wimbledon.
-At Roland Garros, Main defeated his first two opponents, Frenchmen, handily to set up a third round encounter with No. 7 seed Mervyn Rose.
+At Roland Garros, Main defeated his first two opponents, both Frenchmen, handily to set up a third round encounter with No. 7 seed Mervyn Rose.
 Rose won the first and third sets with Main drawing level twice, taking the second and fourth sets, before Rose prevailed in the fifth, 6–3.
 Similarly at Wimbledon, Main breezed through his first round opposition and handily won his second match before falling in five sets to his third round foe, American Gilbert Shea.
 At the 1954 U.S. National Championships - Men's Singles, as a result of his very solid year to that point, Main was seeded No. 18.
 Despite being seeded however, Main faced No. 1 seed Tony Trabert in the third round.
 Lorne played the World No. 1 tight in the first two sets, falling 9–11 and 6–8, before running out of steam and losing the third, 2–6.

-Main was runner-up at the 1949 Canadian Open Tennis Championships, losing the final to compatriot Henri Rochon in four sets.
-Further singles titles that Main won include 1949 Vancouver City, 1950 British Columbia for both lawn and clay courts, 1950 Western Canada lawn, 1951 Quebec indoor and Ontario, 1953 Quebec.
+Main was runner-up at the 1949 Canadian Open Tennis Championships, defeating the defending champion American William Tully in a close five set semifinal, but losing the final to compatriot Henri Rochon in four sets.
+Further singles titles that Main won include 1949 Vancouver City, 1950 British Columbia for both Lawn (an ILTF tournament) and Clay Courts, 1950 Western Canada Lawn, 1951 Quebec Indoor, 1948 and 1951 Ontario Championships, and the 1953 Quebec Open where he defeated fellow Davis Cup teammate Robert Bédard in the final.

-He won five tournaments in 1954, the Ontario Championships, the Quebec Championships, the St. Petersburg (Florida), the Belgian Championships in Brussels, and the Monte Carlo.
-His 1954 title win at Monte Carlo over Tony Vincent in a four-set final, is the only one ever in singles by a Canadian men's player of a major tennis tournament (Grand Slam or Masters Series) aside from the Canadian championship.
+He won four prominent clay court tournaments in 1954, which would be his finest season: the Quebec Championships (defeating Robert Bédard in a long final), the Florida West Coast at St. Petersburg (defeating Gil Shea and Tony Vincent), the Belgian Championships in Brussels (defeating strong clay court players Irvin Dorfman and Ramanathan Krishnan), and Monte Carlo over Bobby Wilson, Paul Rémy, Władysław Skonecki (the winner in 1953 and 1955) in a four set semifinal, and Tony Vincent in a four-set final.
+He is the only Canadian man ever to win a singles event at one of the events currently part of the ATP Masters series other than the Canadian Championships.
 Of his victory at the Monte Carlo, Main stated that "I missed Princess Grace by two years" but was awarded the trophy with a handshake by Prince Rainier, and spent the 20 francs prize money in the casino.

-In doubles, he won, in 1954, Orlando with Gilbert Shea, Jamaica with Harold Burrows, and Ireland with Shea.
-He was ranked No. 1 in B.C. in 1949, No. 1 in Canada in 1951, 53 and 54, and No. 2 in 1952.
+In doubles, he won, in 1954, Orlando with Shea, Jamaica with Harold Burrows, and Ireland with Shea.

+Davis Cup

 In the Davis Cup, Main compiled a win-lose record of 14 and 14.
 Canada did not progress beyond the America Zone Final stage during Main's time, losing either to the United States or Australia in that round.
 Main failed to defeat an American or Australian opponent in eleven rubbers.